-Overview of Business
+Overview of Our Business

-Sculptor Capital is a leading institutional alternative asset manager, with approximately \$37.8 billion in Assets Under Management as of May 1, 2022 and a global presence with offices in New York, London, Hong Kong, and Shanghai.
-We provide asset management services and investment products across Multi-Strategy, Credit, and Real Estate.
-We serve our global client base through our commingled funds, separate accounts, and specialized products.
+Sculptor Capital is a leading institutional alternative asset manager, with approximately \$35.7 billion in Assets Under Management as of November 1, 2022 and a global presence with offices in New York, London, Hong Kong, and Shanghai.
+We provide asset management services and investment products across Credit, Real Estate, and Multi-Strategy.
+We serve our global client base through our commingled funds, separate accounts, specialized products and the SPAC.
 Our capabilities span all major geographies and asset classes.
 Our approach to asset management is based on the same fundamental elements that we have employed since Sculptor Capital was founded in 1994.
-Our distinctive investment process seeks to generate attractive and consistent risk-adjusted returns across market cycles through a combination of fundamental bottom-up research, a high degree of flexibility, a collaborative team, and integrated risk management.
-We currently serve a diverse global investor base with investment solutions across core capabilities in multi-strategy funds, dedicated credit funds, including opportunistic credit funds and Institutional Credit Strategies products and real estate funds.
+Our distinct investment process seeks to generate attractive and consistent risk-adjusted returns across market cycles through a combination of bottom-up fundamental analysis, a high degree of flexibility, a collaborative team and integrated risk management.
+Our capabilities span all major geographies and asset classes, including fundamental equities, corporate credit, real estate debt and equity, merger arbitrage and structured credit.